nurur/Interactive-Web-Regression/README.md

 Plots confusion tables in the web

 sub-directory: myApp 2
-Plots interactive regresion in the web
+Plots interactive regression in the web